llesoil/ctime_opt/src/Interplay - main notebook.md

 from sklearn.model_selection import train_test_split
 # Simple clustering (iterative steps)
 from sklearn.cluster import KMeans
+# get interactions of features
+from sklearn.preprocessing import PolynomialFeatures

 # we use it to interact with the file system
 import os